scribd/scribd.github.io/_posts/2021-07-21-information-extraction-at-scribd.md

 In yet another project, the team leveraged precomputed knowledge base embeddings to represent a document in space through a composition of the entities and keyphrases it contains.
 These features allowed us to understand the documents uploaded by our users and improve the content discovery on the platform.

-To see how we use the information extracted to classify documents into a taxonomy, make sure to check out part 3 which will be coming soon:
+To see how we use the information extracted to classify documents into a taxonomy, make sure to check out [part 3](/blog/2021/categorizing-user-uploaded-documents.html).
-*Categorizing user-uploaded documents*.

 If you're interested to learn more about the problems Applied Research is solving, or the systems which are built around those solutions,